 Following in the tradition of open-access scholarship and middle-state publishing, we conceive of Mediapolis occupying a space between a personal blog and a peer-reviewed research journal.
 Instead, we imagine Mediapolis as a site for what we think of as “small-gauge” scholarship, in recognition of the fact that ideas circulate faster today than they ever have, but our publishing models struggle to keep pace.
 We envision a site where a timely reflection on a current television program runs alongside a research note excerpted from a work-in-progress on the contemporary street art scene.
 A site where participants from a conference panel on the shifting geographies of urban newspapers can reconvene for a moderated roundtable discussion of issues emerging from their papers, and where interviews with cultural policymakers and filmmakers and community activists and practitioners of all stripes belong.
 A site where educators can consult teaching materials, workshop their own ideas, and contribute to the conversation around a specifically urban pedagogy.
 Above all else, we envision a site that responds to the interests of its readers, and to that end we encourage you to share your ideas, your opinions, and your scholarship with us.

-Mediapolis is supported by the Urban Studies Scholarly Interest Group at the Society for Cinema and Media Studies, and the Resources section of this site also serves as a repository of the group’s documents and resources.
+Mediapolis is supported by the Urbanism, Geography and Architecture Scholarly Interest Group at the Society for Cinema and Media Studies, and the Resources section of this site also serves as a repository of the group’s documents and resources.
 These include syllabi, teaching resources, and extensive documentation of the history of urban-related presentations at the annual meetings of the Society.
 We welcome contributions from readers who would care to share their own materials with our readership.